dmcote-1991/react-gallery-app/README.md

 - **Dynamic Navigation:** Navigate between different topics with easy-to-use links.
 - **Photo Search:** Search for photos based on user-entered queries.
 - **API Integration:** Fetches images from the Flickr API for specific topics and custom searches.
+- **Image Modal View:** Click on any photo to view it in a larger modal view, providing a better look at individual images.
 - **Error Handling:** Displays a "Page Not Found" message for invalid routes.
 - **Responsive Design:** Adapts to different screen sizes.